Wix Payments 2023: Should You Use It? Fees, Setup, and More

 Wix Payments: Conclusion

 Wix Payments is a worthy addition to your checkout.
-It holds its own next to PayPal and Stripe in terms of reasonable, transparent processing fees, and its lack of chargeback fees.
+It holds its own next to PayPal and Stripe in terms of reasonable, transparent processing fees.
 It’s not quite as versatile as other, more established payment processors – its small range of countries and currencies lets it down.

 We recommend Wix Payments for sellers looking for an easy, convenient, and affordable payment processor.
 Its biggest draw is that you can manage all of your transactions from one central dashboard, putting ease and convenience at the forefront.